Silentor/InfluenceTerrainDemo/README.md

 ![World inspector](/Screenshots/15.07.2015 World settings.png?raw=true "World inspector")

-Thats settings are all what I need to generate some terrain (2,56 km^2, about 30 zones):
+Thats settings are all what I need to generate some terrain (2,56 km^2, about 30 zones).
+Terrain colors indicates an influence of zones, but not texture of the land itself:

 ![Terrain view](/Screenshots/15.07.2015 terrain.jpg?raw=true "Terrain view")